fx-ha/whatthefiatfee/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## TO DO
-- separate components for tablerows, txnSize slider
+- separate components for tablerows
 - footer: source
 - pwa